sablier-labs/docs/docs/contracts/v2/reference/core/abstracts/abstract.SablierV2Lockup.md

 Checks whether the lockup stream is cancelable or not.
 Notes:

-- Always returns `false` if the lockup stream is not active.
+- Always returns `false` when the lockup stream is not active.

 ```solidity
 function isCancelable(uint256 streamId) public view virtual override returns (bool result);